 Are early childhood educators getting a pay rise in Australia?

 Yes!
-The Australian Government has committed to funding a well-deserved fifteen per cent wage increase for educators and teachers in early learning and OSHC services.
+The Australian Government has committed to funding a well-deserved fifteen per cent wage increase for educators and teachers in early learning and OSHC services, also known as the worker retention payment.
 This is a big milestone – a culmination of years of advocacy and the months we’ve spent negotiating with government, alongside other sector representatives and unions.
 It’s a game-changer for our sector, and we’re thrilled to have reached this point.

 How can I ensure I’m getting key updates about the pay rise?